-Assume that calls arrive in an online fashion at the various, that is, one after another in an input sequence $\sigma$ (where $\sigma$ is essentially a list of cells).
+Assume that calls arrive in an online fashion, that is, one after another in an input sequence σ (where σ is essentially a list of cells).
 We need to accept or reject calls such that there is at most 1 call in a cell and its 6 neighboring cells.
-The benefit of the algorithm is the number of calls we accept.
+The cost of the algorithm is the number of calls we have to reject.

 - a) Assume that calls have infinite duration.
 Once a call is accepted, it remains active forever.
 Describe a natural greedy algorithm for the problem.
-Is your algorithm c-competitive for any fixed constant c?
-If so, what is the value of c? - b) Assume that every call can have an arbitrary duration, but base stations are not allowed to preempt accepted calls.
-Does there exist a competitive online algorithm for this scenario?
+Is your algorithm r-competitive for some fixed constant r?
+If so, what is the smallest possible value of r? - b) Assume that every call can have an arbitrary duration, but base stations are not allowed to preempt accepted calls.
+Does there exist a constant-competitive online algorithm for this scenario?
 Prove your claim!